Operational modes and statuses

 -

 No user can login, existing connections are accepted.
-Shared memory initialized.
+Shared memory is initialized.

 System Message

 Notify the users about a planned mode or status change.
-You can use the implemented System Message feature to define and send an announcement to the users.
-See the online help of the System Messages (ttaad3290m000) session.
+You can use the System Messages (ttaad3290m000) session to define and send an announcement to the users.